Nathalan: Life

 Nathalan was born in the village of Tullich, for which he was eventually appointed as bishop.
+The 16th century Aberdeen Breviary portrays Nathalan as a rich nobleman who decided to cultivate the earth and devote himself to God as a hermit.

 The earliest church in Tullich was founded by Saint Nathalan in the 7th century.
 He also built churches at Bothelim and Colle.
 He was a nobleman who possessed a large estate, which he cultivated; he distributed his harvest generously to the poor.

 Nathalan is reputed to have built the first small chapel on the windswept clifftop at Cowie sometime during the 7th century.

 Legend

 According to legend one very rainy summer the great saint, in a moment's weakness, cursed the rain which was hindering the harvest.
 In penitence for his great sin in cursing God's creation, Nathalan padlocked his right arm to his right leg, tossed the key into the River Dee and set off to walk to Rome to seek forgiveness.
 Upon reaching Rome he sat down to supper.
 However, when he cut open the fish laid before him he found the very key that he had thrown into the Dee many months previously.
 A pool in the river nearby is still known as "the key pool" for this reason.